Zearin/textmate_wiki/FAQ.md

 Explicit project files are currently not supported.
 When you open a folder then that folder is treated as a project, i.e. the file chooser (⌘T) and folder search (⇧⌘F) will default to this folder.

-You can custmize settings for a folder with a [.tm_properties file](http://blog.macromates.com/2011/git-style-configuration/ "TextMate Blog &raquo; Git Style Configuration").
+You can customize settings for a folder with a [.tm_properties file](http://blog.macromates.com/2011/git-style-configuration/ "TextMate Blog &raquo; Git Style Configuration").

 Allan has made a couple posts in a longer thread about this topic: